-On June 23, we’re launching a five-part webinar series to help Black, Indigenous and people of color (BIPOC) organizations expand their capacity and become better prepared to use funding and investments to preserve and create affordable homes.
+In June, Enterprise launched a five-part webinar series to help Black, Indigenous and people of color (BIPOC) organizations expand their capacity and become better prepared to use funding and investments to preserve and create affordable homes.
+Building upon the success of the webinars, another series is planned for early 2022.

 Equitable Path Forward Webinar Series